-As a District, we understand that sometimes absences are outside of our control.
-As part of our Attendance Initiative, "Creating a Culture of Showing Up" we will generate letters of attendance concerns at the following intervals: 4, 5, 7, 10 and 14 days of absences.
-The intent of these communications is to create a proactive strategy to maximize student learning opportunities.
+As a district, we understand that sometimes absences are outside of our control.
+As part of our Attendance Initiative, "Creating a Culture of Showing Up" WMMS will generate letters of attendance concerns at the following intervals: 7, 10 and 14 days of absences.
+Letters will be emailed to parents/guardians once per month for students who have 7, 10 and 14 days of absences.
+At 14 days of missed instructional time (Excused and/or Unexcused - both are missed instructional time), the student has dropped below the 92% attendance expectation - at which time a conference summons will be sent home.
+The intent of these communications is to create a proactive strategy to improve attendance and maximize student learning opportunities.